3BD4-Webdev-Kelompok8/NodeJS-Postgre-Stopwatch/README.md

 <!-- ROADMAP -->
 ## Roadmap

-- [] Analysis
+- Analysis
-- [] Collect and define requirement
+- Collect and define requirement
-- [] Development HTML and CSS for the Stopwatch display
+- Development HTML and CSS
-- [] Add Javascript for Stopwatch function
+- Add Javascript for Stopwatch function
-- [] Add local storage to keep Stopwatch running in the background
+- Add local storage to keep Stopwatch running in the background
-- [] Use Postgre SQL for the database
+- Use Postgre SQL for the database and Node JS for Backend (Server)
+- Use Vue JS for Frontend (Client)

 See the [open issues](https://github.com/3BD4-Webdev-Kelompok8/NodeJS-Postgre-Stopwatch/issues) for a full list of proposed features (and known issues).